 FBS's mission statement is Integrated Information Systems (what we do) for Agriculture’s Top Managers (who we work for).

 Let’s begin with who we “work for.”
-FBS users are among the most progressive, demanding and complex farming operations in North America.
+FBS users are among the most progressive, demanding, and complex farming operations in North America.
 You'll find examples of them nearly every month in the "FBS Users In the News" stories.
 These operations are managing diverse enterprises, and all are constantly growing in scale and accounting sophistication.
-Many are nationally-recognized leaders in their fields and some have be selected for awards such as Farm Journal Top Producer of the Year.
+Many are nationally-recognized leaders in their fields and some have been selected for awards such as Farm Journal Top Producer of the Year.

 What’s the big deal about integration?